lutzhamel/popsom7/index.md

 1. A number of easily accessible quality metrics.

+1. An implementation of the training algorithm based on tensor algebra.

 ## Example Code

 Here is a simple example written in the sklearn compatible API,